Roads in Serbia: State roads, class IA

+State roads, class IM

+Roads categorized as state roads, class IM are expressways (Брзи пут, Brzi put), that were greatly introduced in law of the Republic of Serbia in March 2024.
+The examples of such roads are the 24 km-long stretch of State Road 24 between Kragujevac and Batočina (intersection with A1 motorway) and the planned upgrade of the 27 km-long section of State Road 21 between Novi Sad and Ruma (intersection with A1 motorway).
+Expressways, unlike motorways, do not have emergency lanes, signs are white-on-blue and the normal speed limit is 100 km/h.

 State roads, class IB

-Roads categorized as state roads, class IB are 4,481 km in total length and are marked with two-digit numbers.
+Roads categorized as state roads, class IB are 4,486 km in total length as of June 2022 and are marked with two-digit numbers.
 They have one lane in each direction, signs are black-on-yellow and the normal speed limit is 80 km/h.